deepak-sekarbabu/patient-registration/README.md

 - [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
 - or [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/)

+You can find the OpenAPI specification in the [`swagger.yaml`](swagger.yaml) file at the project root.

 ## Usage

 Use Swagger UI to explore and test all API endpoints for patient registration and management.